2111-caramel/caramel/README.md

 - List each cities individually showing cost of living and other data metrics with charts
 - Form that allows the user to list cities based on specific metrics for low-rent, healthcare, daycare cost, and transportation
-- User can favorite a city and pulled them up in their profile
+- User can favorite a city and pull them up in their profile
 - Users can message each other

 ## Developers